 While the Committee has the responsibilities and powers set forth in this Charter, it is not the duty of the Committee to plan or conduct audits or to determine that ACI's consolidated financial statements are complete and accurate or are in accordance with GAAP and applicable rules and regulations.
 These are the responsibilities of Management and ACI's external auditors.
 The Committee, its Chair and any Committee members identified as having accounting or related financial expertise are members of the Board, appointed to the Committee to provide broad oversight of the financial, risk and control related activities of ACI, and are specifically not accountable or responsible for the day-to-day operation or performance of such activities.
-Although the designation of a Committee member as having accounting or related financial expertise for disclosure purposes or otherwise is based on that individual's education and experience, which that individual will bring to bear in carrying out his or her duties on the Committee, such designation does not impose on such person as a member of the Committee and Board in the absence of such activities, like the role of a Committee members, is to oversee the process, not to certify or guarantee the internal or external audit of ACI's financial information or public disclosure.
+Although the designation of a Committee member as having accounting or related financial expertise for disclosure purposes or otherwise is based on that individual's education and experience, which that individual will bring to bear in carrying out his or her duties on the Committee, such designation does not impose on such person any duties, obligations or liability that are greater than the duties, obligations and liability imposed on such person as a member of the Committee and Board in the absence of such designation.
+Rather, the role of a Committee member who is identified as having accounting or related financial expertise, like the role of all Committee members, is to oversee the process, not to certify or guarantee the internal or external audit of ACI's financial information or public disclosure.